zekth/docs.konghq.com/app/gateway/2.8.x/install-and-run/helm-quickstart-enterprise.md

 {% endnavtab %}
 {% endnavtabs %}

-## Uninstall
+## Teardown

 {% navtabs %}
-{% navtab Docker %}
+{% navtab Docker Desktop Kubernetes %}

-The following steps can be used to uninstall Kong Gateway.
+The following steps can be used to uninstall Kong Gateway from your system.

 1. Remove Kong